exercism/dart/README.md

 The simplest way to install Dart can be [found here](docs/INSTALLATION.md).

+Clone the repo and run `pub get` to download all the dependencies for this project.

+To run all the tests execute: `pub run test`

+To create a new exercise, use the create-exercise executable in the tool directory.

 ## Exercise Tests ##

 At the most basic level, Exercism is all about the tests.
 They drive the user's implementation forward and tell them when the exercise is complete.